procore-oss/blueprinter/docs/api/extensions.md

 #### Chain vs override hooks

-Most hooks are *chained*; if you have N of the same hook, they run one after the other, piping the output of one to the input to the next.
+Most hooks are *chained*; if you have N of the same hook, they run one after the other, using the output of one as input for the next.
 However, a few hooks are *override* hooks: only the last one runs.
-(These are often used to replace built-in functionality.)
+Override hooks are used to replace built-in functionality, like the JSON serializer.

 ## around_object_render